The Latest on the 75 Pennsylvanians Arrested in the Jan. 6 Attack on the US Capitol

 Leo Brent Bozell IV – Palmyra

 Son of prominent conservative activist Leo Brent Bozell III, Bozell was arrested in February 2021 on charges including disorderly conduct, knowingly entering or remaining in a restricted building or grounds, and obstructing an official proceeding.
-He pleaded not guilty in March 2021 and remains free on his own recognizance.
+He pleaded not guilty in March 2021 and was found guilty of 10 charges, including five felonies, in September.
+A sentencing hearing is scheduled for Tuesday.

 William Blauser Jr. sits on a picnic table outside Bob’s Trading Post in Hamilton, Pa., on Wednesday, July 21, 2021.
 Blauser, a Vietnam War veteran and retired mail carrier, and his friend, Bob’s Trading Post owner Pauline Bauer, were arrested in May on federal charges stemming from the Jan.
 6 riot at the U.S. Capitol.
 (AP Photo/Michael Kunzelman)